Judges' Lodgings, York: Early use

 It was built as the private residence for Clifton Winteringham senior (1689–1748), a medical practitioner.
 He was appointed Physician at York County Hospital in March 1746.

 Winteringham was a governor of the hospital and attended the Earl of Carlisle at nearby Castle Howard.
 He authored books and practised in York for over 35 years.
 On the main door of the building is the Greek god of healing, Aesculapius.
-Dr Winteringham is buried in St. Michael-le-Belfrey Church, opposite York Minster.
-After his death, the building was bought by Dr. John Dealtry.
+Dr Winteringham is buried in St Michael le Belfrey Church, opposite York Minster.
+After his death, the building was bought by Dr John Dealtry.

 Later uses

-In 1806 the building was bought out of county rates for use as the Judges' residence, when they attended the quarterly sessions at the Assize Courts at York Castle.
+In 1806, the building was bought out of county rates for use as the judges' residence, when they attended the quarterly sessions at the Assize Courts at York Castle.
 These were criminal courts held for the most serious crimes in the country.
 The judges were of the Kings Bench Division of the High Court of Justice.
 It was given five commissioners, picked from Justices of the Peace for the Three Ridings.
 A Mr and Mrs Kilvington were appointed to keep house, for which they received a salary from the county.
-The rooms on the top floor of this building were allocated to the Judge's own staff and the rooms in the wing were kept for resident housekeepers.
+The rooms on the top floor of this building were allocated to the judge's own staff and the rooms in the wing were kept for resident housekeepers.

-The Judges' Lodgings now serve as a hotel and bar.